KonstaT/KonstaT.github.io/_devices/rpi5/AOSP15.md

 layout: rom
 title: AOSP (Android 15)
 subtitle: for Raspberry Pi 5
-date: 2024-09-05
+date: 2024-12-10
 tags: [rpi5, AOSP]
 social-share: true
 comments: true
 ---

-Here's my build of AOSP (Android 15) for Raspberry Pi 5.
+Here's my build of AOSP (Android 15) for Raspberry Pi 5, Pi 500, and Compute Module 5.
 It's for **advanced users** only.

 <span style="color:#FF0000;">Important!</span> Raspberry Pi hardware specific implementation in this build is based on source code released on my [Raspberry Vanilla](https://github.com/raspberry-vanilla) project but this build still offers various additional features and enhancements over that.
 This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!
 You can contact me by email to discuss creating customized Android builds for commercial purposes.